-Nicaragua was exposed to a negligible external challenge throughout the reference period (1980-1999).
-No imports of live cattle nor of MBM, MM, BM or Greaves from countries that are affected by BSE have been registered by the national system nor were such exports recorded in Eurostat or UK export data.
+Swaziland was exposed to a negligible external challenge throughout the reference period (1980-1999).
+No imports of live cattle nor of MBM, MM, BM or Greaves from countries that are affected by BSE have been registered by the national system nor were such exports recorded in Eurostat.
 Hence it is highly unlikely that the BSE agent was imported into the country.